EdM in Deaf Education

 Coursework in Language Development and Literacy (18 credits)

-- SED DE 575 Language and the Deaf Child (4 cr)
+- SED DE 575 ASL Development in Deaf Children (4 cr)

-- SED DE 576 Advanced Language and the Deaf Child (4 cr)
+- SED DE 576 Bilingual AS/English Development, Assessment, and Planning for Deaf Children (4 cr)

 - SED LR 551 Reading Development, Assessment, and Instruction (4 cr)